Danielle Wood (writer)

-Danielle Wood (born 11 August 1972) is a Tasmanian journalist, writer and academic.
+Danielle Wood (born 11 August 1972) is an Australian journalist, writer, and academic.
 Her first book, The Alphabet of Light and Dark, won The Australian/Vogel Literary Award in 2002.
+As Minnie Darke, she writes romance novels.
+She also writes with Heather Rose using the pseudonym, Angelica Banks.

 Biography

-Wood was born in Hobart, Tasmania.
+Danielle Wood was born on 11 August 1972 in Hobart, Tasmania.
 She was educated at The Friends' School in Hobart and went on to complete a Bachelor of Arts with honours from the University of Tasmania, before working as a cadet journalist.

 At age 26, Wood moved to Western Australia and enrolled in a PhD through Edith Cowan University, starting work on her book at the same time.
-She has since returned to Tasmania where she is a lecturer at University of Tasmania, Sandy Bay.
+She has since returned to Tasmania where she was as of 2025 a senior lecturer at University of Tasmania, Sandy Bay.